ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/src/site/markdown/README.md

 - Added new method in the abstract class Drink
 - Added new class CashRegister and implemented methods
 - Added some new output in class Main
-- Added corrections to HotDrinkTest
-- Created CashRegisterTest
-- Implemented tests for CashRegister
-- Fixed problems in CashRegister
+- Implemented ICashRegister sell() in class FreshJuice
-- Added javadoc to CashRegisterTest
+- Added testCalculateSalesPerVolume() to CashRegisterTest class
-- Fixed javadoc in CashRegister
-- Extended and fixed javadoc in HotDrink

 _____